International summer schools

 Unless otherwise stated, students are responsible for paying accommodation, flights, visa (if required), Covid-19 tests for travel both in the UK and in the host country, travel and health insurance and spending money.

-Financial travel support is available for in-person summer schools, please visit the study abroad finance page, Turing Mobility Funding webpage and individual partner university profiles for further information.
+Financial travel support is available for in-person summer schools, please visit the partner university profiles and the Summer Schools FAQs webpage and individual partner university profiles for further information.
 Please be aware that Turing funding is not guaranteed.

 For full details of the anticipated costs associated with studying at a summer school please see the individual partner university profiles.

-If you have any questions about international summer schools, please contact the Placements and Student Mobility team.
+If you have any questions about international summer schools, please contact the Placements and Mobility team.